 Documents to be recorded must follow specific requirements per Oregon law (see details on the Recording Requirements page).
 If you need help putting a document together, seeing a land attorney is a good choice.
 A land attorney can best advise you legally to ensure that your document will accomplish what you want it to accomplish.
 A Title Company can also help you if your transaction is an “insurable event,” such as purchasing a house.

 Once the document you are wanting to record has been completed, you will need to present the original document to the Clerk’s Office for recording along with the appropriate recording fee.
-There are two options to record with our office at this time:
+Options to record with our office include:

 See the Clerk's Office section of the Wasco County Fee Schedule to determine the correct recording fee (make checks payable to the Wasco County Clerk), or call our office for assistance.